rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

     * Click **Call operation**.
     You should see the output returned at the bottom of the page.

-# Scenario two: Mobile purchase order approvals
+# Scenario two: Deploy Virtual Shopping List application

 1. Sign up for a Bluemix account, if you don't have one already.

 2. Sign up

 [IBM Digital Transformation Model]: https://developer.ibm.com/mainframe/ibm-digital-transformation/